Train Working Systems - Block & Non-block WorkingOn this page

 In this system, as the name implies, there is only one locomotive being worked at a time in the (single-line) section between two stations, or a single station and a spur section of track with no station at the other end.
 One of the two stations at either end (or the sole station if there is only one) is designated the base station for the section.
 The loco may be dispatched light or with a vehicle load in either direction at any time.

 The driver carries a metal token given to him by the station master of the base station.
 The token may also be in the form of a wooden baton.
 The token identifies the section for which it is valid.
 Of course, only one such token should ever be in use at any time on the section.
 (Rarely, written authorization is provided instead of the token.)
 This system is usually employed only for short single-line spurs, and not on through lines.
-E.g., Batala - Qadian, Nawan Shahr - Rahon, Ratangarh West - Sardar Shahar, Garhi Harsuru - Farukhnagar.
+In the past, this was used for e.g., in the Batala - Qadian, Nawan Shahr - Rahon, Ratangarh West - Sardar Shahar, Garhi Harsuru - Farukhnagar sections.

 A variant allowing one locomotive at all to be present (no other locomotives are even allowed to be brought into the station limits) called One Engine Only system was in effect between Rajka Ka Sahaspur and Sambhal Hatim Sarai.
 (All these are on NR.)
 This system is also used sometimes on new tracks where pointwork or signalling construction is not yet finished.